-Group of 7 is full of references to Canadian history, art and popular culture.
+Group of 7 is full of references to Canadian history, art, popular culture and beyond.
 Some are obvious, others not so much.
 You can find a panel-by-panel breakdown below.

 Interested in learning more about the story’s characters, events and inspiration?
 Hit the links provided.
 They are intended to be reputable sources of information and exploration.